 - Heroku has some of the most powerful tooling on the planet which makes it very convenient and easy for developers who quickly want to get something up.
 Heroku provides the cool heroku cli tool.

-- ECS Fargate is a similar managed or “serverless” offering as Heroku but it’s tooling is closer to the ground level which gives you more access and control in some ways.
+- ECS Fargate is a similar managed or “serverless” offering as Heroku but it’s tooling is closer to the ground level, which gives you more access and control in some ways.
 ECS offers the aws ecs cli command.
-Also, tools like ufo provide a lightweight interface on top of the aws-sdk.
+Also, tools like ufo provide a interface on top of the aws-sdk.

 - ECS with EC2 instances provides even more access and control to the host instance itself.
 This is great if you want or need to debug the host or container environment.

 - ECS on top of EC2 Spot instances provides a ridiculously low-cost option.